cwchenwang/awesome-3d-diffusion/README.md

 **Note**: This list is far from complete, please feel free to add any paper you found relevant.

-**We are preparing a survey paper of diffusion models for 3D generation.
-Please stay tuned.**

 ## Table of Contents
 - [2D Diffusion with Pretraining](#2d-diffusion-with-pretraining)
   * [Text-to-3D Object Generation](#text-to-3d-object-generation)